jhealey5/acf-focal_point/README.md

 ### Installation

-Since this a WordPress plugin just search for "Advanced Custom Fields: Focal Point" in the plugins section in the admin and install it from there.
+Since this a WordPress plugin just search for "ACF: Focal Point" in the plugins section in the admin and install it from there.
 If you would rather install it manually you can do the following:

 1. Download and extract the plugin
 2. Copy the `acf-focal_point` folder into your `wp-content/plugins` folder